 The Artists Approach

-As it happens, right now there’s a really good example of a strong artistic approach in the form of Billie Eilish.
+Currently there’s a really good example of a strong artistic approach in the form of Billie Eilish.
 Billie is not just a singer (in the way we’ve historically understood singers).
 Billie is an artistic package.
 She represents something.
 Her lyrics, her clothing, her social media, her videos, etc. She’s really tapped into a zeitgeist and young people love her.
 The way she sings is the way she sings.
 Nothing against Billie.
 But most voice teachers are loath to teach a kid to sing like that.

 Good news.
 You don’t have to teach a kid to sing like that.
-Instead, what we can do with the Billie Eilish - or similar - phenomenon, is to devote a lesson to teaching the student how to listen.
+Instead, what we can do with the Billie Eilish (or similar) phenomenon, is to devote a lesson to teaching the student how to listen.

 Listening as an Artist